a-oz/AgeEstimator/README.md

 Estimate the age based on human facial images.
 To perform the task, we use 3 different machine learning models:

-- Logistic Regression
+- Multinomial Logistic Regression
-- Clustering
+- Naïve Bayes classifier
 - Multiclass classification with Convolutional Neural Network

-_(NOTE: this project is under development!)_

 ## Preview

 ![](./preview/app_uploaded.png)

 ## Get Started

+1. Ensure all the required dependencies are installed.
+2. Initialize the submodule for data scripts. _(optional if you've already had it locally)_
+3. Start the client and server (order doesn't matter).

 ### Install dependencies